Part Three: Suggestions for Maintaining Face-Down Positioning After Macular Hole Surgery

 Change Positions and Equipment

 Keep changing positions!
 Move frequently between the sitting position and lying position to give your neck and shoulders a rest.
-I frequently changed positions from the Ergo Lounger, to the kneeling massage chair, to the bed (with face cradle and mat), to kneeling on the floor (while face-down), to lying on a sofa with my head hanging off the arm at the end.
-My home has a split-level room.
-That allowed me to sometimes lie on the floor of the upper portion with my head hanging over the stairs leading to the lower portion.
+I changed positions frequently from the Ergo Lounger, to the kneeling massage chair, to the bed (with face cradle and mat), to kneeling on the floor (while face-down), to lying on a sofa with my head hanging off the arm at the end.
+My home has a split-level layout.
+That allowed me sometimes to lie on the floor of the upper portion with my head hanging over the stairs leading to the lower portion.

 Even though I bought a fleece cover for it, the face cradle still rubbed my skin uncomfortably.
 I found that a U-shaped "Sqush" neck pillow, placed atop the fleece cover of the face cradle (with the closed end of the U supporting my forehead) was softer on my face.
 The "Sqush" pillow is primarily a travel or therapy neck pillow with a soft silk-like cover that is filled with tiny polyethylene beads.